Yellow Magic Orchestra: Japan

 The band has also been very influential in its homeland Japan, where they had become the most popular group during the late 1970s and 1980s.
 Their albums Solid State Survivor and X∞Multiplies held the top two spots on the Oricon charts for seven consecutive weeks in 1980, making YMO the only band in Japanese chart history to achieve this feat.
 Young fans of their music during this period became known as the "YMO Generation" (YMO世代, YMO Sedai).

 The band significantly affected Japanese pop music, which started becoming increasingly dominated by electronic and computer music due to YMO's influence.
 YMO were one of the most important acts in Japan's "New Music" movement and paved the way for the emergence of contemporary J-pop in the 1980s.
 They also inspired early ambient techno artists such as Tetsu Inoue, and the classical music composer Joe Hisaishi.
 The manga author Akira Toriyama, creator of Dragon Ball and Dr. Slump, cited Yellow Magic Orchestra as his favorite music band in a 1980 interview.

+The band's influence extended to a massive list of domestic musicians often referred to as the "YMO Children" generation.
+This included artists like Daisuke Asakura, Noriyuki Makihara, Towa Tei, and Denki Groove (whose member Takkyu Ishino was banned by his mother from listening to YMO because he played his Solid State Survivor cassette too much).
+During YMO's UK tour, a pre-fame Depeche Mode followed the band, constantly visiting their dressing room to ask technical questions.
+Modern artists like Gen Hoshino are also heavily influenced, with Hoshino calling his own genre "Yellow Music" in tribute, and performing "Firecracker" on marimba with the band on television in 2019.

+Other media

+Beyond music, YMO heavily influenced Japanese pop culture, comedy, and manga.
+Comedian Nobuyuki Hanawa of the duo Knights modeled the pacing of his stand-up comedy routine on YMO's techno tempo—specifically citing how YMO maintains a constant rhythm before dropping in a dissonant sound or sudden change, which he mirrored with rapid-fire jokes interrupted by straight-man reactions.
+Manga artists such as Riichi Ueshiba (Discommunication) and Hisashi Eguchi (Susume!!
+Pirates) frequently incorporated YMO references into their works.
+Eguchi actively used his manga to introduce readers to the "Technopop Big Three" (YMO, Kraftwerk, and DEVO), even drawing the YMO members as baseball commentators, while Ueshiba embedded direct homages, such as characters wearing the iconic red uniforms from YMO's 1980 From Tokio to Tokyo tour.
+Anime director Akiyuki Shinbo also frequently uses YMO parodies, most notably in the series Maria†Holic, where the ending theme is a direct cover of YMO's "Kimi ni, Mune Kyun" accompanied by artwork parodying the original YMO single.